-To install OC a compiler for Fortran 95/08 like GNU gfortran 4.8 or later is required.
-For graphics the GNUPLOT software must be installed.
-For numerics the LAPACK/BLAS libraries are recommended but not necessary.
+To install OC you need:

+- a compiler for Fortran 95/08 like GNU gfortran 4.8 or later. - For graphics the GNUPLOT software must be installed. - For numerics versions of the LAPACK/BLAS libraries adapted to your hardware are recommended but default versions are provided.

-If you need help to handle such things please ask a local guru, the OC team provide this software for free and have no funding and cannot help with this.
+If you need help to handle the installation please ask a local guru, the OC team provide this software for free and have no resources to help with this.